Willoughby's Magic Hat: Notes

 The film is notable for its use of stylistic design and unusual camera angles, the influence of Screen Gem employees who had defected from Walt Disney Productions following the 1941 Disney animator's strike.
 The designer for Willoughby's Magic Hat, Zack Schwartz, later became one of the co-founders of United Productions of America (UPA), a company that specialized in experimental and avant-garde animated shorts.

-Several later Screen Gems shorts featured the Willoughby character, something of an unusual superhero.
+Willoughby Wren would appear in two more cartoons following his debut; Magic Strength (1944) and Carnival Courage (1945), the latter of which was produced in Technicolor.